Cast Iron Seared Scallops

 Should I use wet or dry scallops?

 You need to use dry scallops, which are scallops that have not been treated with STPP.
-Wet scallops are plumped up with the STPP solution, which results in too much excess liquid.
+Wet scallops are plumped up with an STPP solution, which results in too much excess liquid.
 This makes getting a golden brown crust difficult.
 We also find that wet scallops have a more rubbery texture, even when cooked to the perfect temperature.

 Can I use bay scallops?

-I recommend sea scallops for this cast irons scallops recipe.
+I recommend sea scallops for this cast iron scallops recipe.
 Bay scallops are much smaller than sea scallops and don’t have a ton of surface area for searing.
 We prefer bay scallops for pasta dishes or seafood stews.

 Where can I find dry or STPP-free scallops?